Pancreatitis Externally Led Patient-Focused Drug Development Meeting

-The National Pancreas Foundation, the only foundation dedicated to patients who are suffering from all forms of pancreas disease, held it’s first-ever, EL-PFDD meeting on pancreatitis on March 3rd.
+The National Pancreas Foundation, the only foundation dedicated to patients who are suffering from all forms of pancreas disease, held its first-ever, EL-PFDD meeting on pancreatitis on March 3rd, 2020, in Silver Spring, MD.
 The meeting was dedicated to the pancreatitis community and the U.S. Food and Drug Administration (FDA).
-Through the EL-PFDD meeting, it will advance the NPF’s mission of providing hope for those suffering from pancreatitis and pancreatic cancer through funding cutting edge research, advocating for new and better therapies, and providing support and education for patients, caregivers, and health care professionals.
+The EL-PFDD meeting will advance the NPF’s mission of providing hope for those suffering from pancreatitis and pancreatic cancer through funding cutting-edge research, advocating for new and better therapies, and providing support and education for patients, caregivers, and healthcare professionals.

 What People Said About the PFDD Meeting: